KQM-git/TCL/docs/evidence/combat-mechanics/snapshot-and-dynamic.md

 **Evidence:**
 Evidence 1: [Video](https://youtu.be/PfNrhAX6wAQ)
-Barbara's elemental Skill healing is based on her max HP.
+Barbara's Elemental Skill healing is based on her max HP.
 Barbara with a Twin Nephrite (CRIT Rate bonus) heals for 2204 HP per tick.
 After using the Skill, she switching to TTDS (hp% bonus), and the next tick is still 2204 HP.

 Evidence 2: [Video](https://youtu.be/xG_V_Mhj0LI)
 Jean's Elemental Burst healing is based on her attack.
 Using an ER weapon and missing ATK% artifacts, each tick heals for 818 HP.
 Switching to Amenoma (ATK% bonus) and equipping artifacts with ATK% bonuses does not change the tick rate